mlanza/ai-literacy/301/06-feet-on-the-ground.md

 The 2pm meeting is titled “Control Layer Governance.”
 The attendees are Avery Lucas, Grant Denny, and Eliza Goulding.
 ```

-What the user sees may be more — or less — than what the model actually received.
-Models get enriched messages; humans get edited ones.
+Neither side gets the raw exchange.
+Every message is adjusted — expanded, filtered, or framed — so it lands in the right shape for its audience.
+The model gets enriched messages; humans get edited ones.
+That layer of mediation keeps the loop coherent and frames both sides of the exchange for a good experience.

-That exchange moves the user closer to their goal.
-The model senses the task isn’t finished — and doesn’t need to be told.
+The latest step moved the user closer to the goal.
+The model senses the task isn’t finished, not intuitively.
+Because the developer has built a progress check into the loop.
+After each turn, the app asks the model to review the transcript and answer:

-The loop checks progress, the model takes another turn, and after each iteration, the app asks the model:

 > Have you delivered the anticipated outcome?

 That’s autonomy — the essence of an agent: a model governing its own loop.

 Once the world is set with tools and a goal, the model doesn’t need step-by-step instructions.
 With minimal guidance in its system prompt, it knows how to use what’s available.
-The app just keeps feeding it facts — as a user coversing with ChatGPT continues to feeds it additional context — and trusts it to carry the work through to completion.
+The app just keeps feeding it facts — as a user conversing with ChatGPT continues to feed it additional context — and trusts it to carry the work through to completion.

 ### 🌀 Address Book Lookup